Arshiya-Bagheri/task-manager/README.md

 ```

 - Tests cover all CLI commands: add, update, delete, mark, and list tasks.
-- Temporary JSON files are used for testing so your real data is safe.
+- Temporary JSON files are used for testing, so real data is safe.
-- Emoji output is disabled in tests by setting:
+- Emoji output is disabled in tests using:

 ```
 USE_EMOJI=0 pytest -v